nadavyayon/organ_axis_tutorial/docs/source/introduction.rst

 .. |pic2| image:: images/morphology_paed.PNG
    :width: 35%

-Motivation to Construct the Cortico-Medullary Axis
+Motivation to construct the Cortico-Medullary axis
 ---------------
 We set out to construct a thymus CCF and attempt to capture the relative position of a cell in continuous space.
 To overcome the highly variable features of the human thymus, the **OrganAxis** approach aims to account for both local and global influences within and between structures.
 By deriving a score based on a non-linear transformation of Euclidean distance, we can control how much the cell is influenced by its proximity to a structure.
 In a way, we are trying to mimic what the cell is "seeing" in space and project that environmental feature to a unidimensional axis.